Ars145/ZarubaProfile/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The frontend uses React with a Vite-based build system, pure JavaScript/JSX, shadcn/ui components (built on Radix UI primitives), and TailwindCSS.
-A custom gaming-focused dark theme with custom fonts is applied.
+The frontend is built with React, utilizing a Vite-based build system, pure JavaScript/JSX, shadcn/ui components (based on Radix UI primitives), and TailwindCSS.
+It features a custom gaming-focused dark theme with custom fonts to provide a distinct aesthetic.

 ### Technical Implementations
-The backend is built with Flask 3.0, utilizing PostgreSQL (Neon-hosted) via SQLAlchemy ORM.
-It provides REST API endpoints for clan management and player statistics.
+The backend is developed with Flask 3.0 and uses PostgreSQL (hosted on Neon) with SQLAlchemy ORM.
+It exposes REST API endpoints for managing clans and player statistics.
 Data fetching and state management on the frontend are handled by TanStack Query.
-All TypeScript has been removed in favor of pure JavaScript.
+The project exclusively uses JavaScript for frontend logic, having removed all TypeScript.

 ### Feature Specifications
 -   **Player Profiles:** Displays detailed player statistics.
--   **Clan Management System:** A complete system with 15+ REST API endpoints covering Clan CRUD, member management (join, leave, kick, role changes), an application system (submit, view, approve/reject, withdraw), and an invitation system (create, view, accept/reject, cancel).
+-   **Clan Management System:** Offers full CRUD operations for clans, member management (join, leave, kick, role changes), an application system (submit, view, approve/reject, withdraw), and an invitation system (create, view, accept/reject, cancel).
 It ensures transactional safety for ownership transfers and prevents duplicate memberships.
-    - **Hierarchical Role System:** Four role levels (Owner, Officer, Member, Recruit) with distinct visual styling and permissions (Nov 2024).
+Features a hierarchical role system (Owner, Officer, Member, Recruit) with distinct permissions and visual styling.
+Automatic rejection of other pending applications occurs when one is approved.
+Members can be managed via dropdowns, and owners cannot demote themselves.
-    - **Auto-Rejection:** When a clan owner accepts a player's application, all other pending applications from that player are automatically rejected (Nov 2024).
-    - **Member Management:** Owner can kick members and change roles (Officer/Member/Recruit) via dropdown menu.
-Owner cannot change their own role to prevent accidental demotion.
-All actions require confirmation and use TanStack Query mutations with proper cache invalidation.
-    - **Leave Clan:** Players can leave their clan with confirmation.
-Cache invalidation strategy prevents 403/404 errors by updating auth state first.
--   **Statistics System:** A robust calculation engine, ported from a Discord bot, processes complex statistics including vehicle time, kills, and a comprehensive ranking system.
-It supports 35+ vehicle types and 60+ weapon patterns, with calculations primarily client-side.
+-   **Statistics System:** A calculation engine processes complex statistics including vehicle time, kills, and a comprehensive ranking system, supporting 35+ vehicle types and 60+ weapon patterns.
+Most calculations occur client-side.
--   **Admin Panel:** Provides functionality for creating clans, assigning owners using Steam IDs, and listing all clans.
-Access is restricted to predefined administrators.
+-   **Admin Panel:** Provides administrative functions such as creating clans, assigning owners via Steam IDs, and listing all clans, with access restricted to predefined administrators.

 ### System Design Choices
--   **Authentication & Authorization:** Discord OAuth is fully implemented for user authentication, managing sessions with JWT tokens.
-The `@require_auth` decorator secures endpoints, and role-based access control (Guest, Member, Owner) is enforced.
+-   **Authentication & Authorization:** Discord OAuth is used for user authentication, managing sessions with JWT tokens.
+Endpoints are secured with an `@require_auth` decorator, and role-based access control (Guest, Member, Owner) is enforced.
 Steam authentication is planned.
--   **Data Storage:** PostgreSQL stores player, clan, member, and application data with UUID primary keys, JSONB fields, and CASCADE deletes.
-The `clan_applications` table uses `player_id UUID` foreign key (legacy `player_name`/`player_steam_id` fields removed Nov 2025) with UNIQUE constraint on `(clan_id, player_id)`.
-MongoDB is used for read-only Squad game server statistics, with graceful degradation if unavailable.
+-   **Data Storage:** PostgreSQL stores player, clan, member, and application data, using UUID primary keys, JSONB fields, and CASCADE deletes.
+A UNIQUE constraint exists on `(clan_id, player_id)` for applications.
+MongoDB serves as a read-only source for Squad game server statistics, with graceful degradation if unavailable.
--   **API Design:** Backend APIs return an envelope (`{success: true, data: ...}`), which the frontend automatically unwraps for consistent data handling.
-The clan members API returns membership records with `id` (membership record ID), `playerId` (player ID), and `role` (backend key: 'owner'/'officer'/'member'/'recruit').
+-   **API Design:** Backend APIs return an envelope (`{success: true, data: ...}`) which the frontend automatically unwraps.
--   **File Uploads:** PNG transparency is fully supported - FileService detects RGBA/LA/P image modes and preserves transparency by saving as PNG instead of JPEG.
-Relative URLs (`/api/static/uploads/...`) are generated for uploaded clan logos and banners, working seamlessly in development (via Vite proxy) and production.
+-   **File Uploads:** Supports PNG transparency by detecting image modes and saving as PNG when transparency is present.
+Relative URLs are generated for uploaded clan logos and banners.
 Upload endpoints are secured with authentication and ownership verification.
-Static file route `/api/static/uploads/<path>` properly serves nested subdirectories using absolute upload paths.
+Static files are served from `/api/static/uploads/<path>`.
--   **Error Handling:** The stats API returns HTTP 200 with empty stats if MongoDB is unavailable to prevent 503 errors and frontend crashes.
-Optional chaining and fallback values are used for safe access to potentially missing nested data.
+-   **Error Handling:** The stats API returns HTTP 200 with empty stats if MongoDB is unavailable to prevent server errors.
+Frontend uses optional chaining and fallback values for data access.
--   **Clan Applications:** When an owner approves an application, the backend automatically rejects all other pending applications from that same player in a single transaction, preventing players from being in multiple clans (Nov 2024).
+-   **Clan Applications:** Approving an application automatically rejects other pending applications from the same player in a single transaction.
+All applications related to a player are deleted when they leave or are kicked from a clan.
--   **Application Cleanup:** When a player leaves or is kicked from a clan, ALL their applications to that clan (any status: pending, accepted, rejected) are permanently deleted.
-This prevents UNIQUE constraint violations when the player reapplies (Nov 2024).
--   **Real-time Updates:** Role changes are reflected immediately in the UI through TanStack Query cache invalidation, providing instant feedback without page refresh (Nov 2024).
+-   **Real-time Updates:** Role changes and other mutations are reflected immediately in the UI via TanStack Query cache invalidation.

 ## External Dependencies

-*   **SquadJS MongoDB Database:** For real-time player statistics.
+-   **SquadJS MongoDB Database:** Used for real-time player statistics.
-*   **Discord OAuth:** For user authentication.
+-   **Discord OAuth:** Used for user authentication.
-*   **shadcn/ui & Radix UI primitives:** Frontend UI components.
+-   **shadcn/ui & Radix UI primitives:** Used for frontend UI components.
-*   **Vite:** Frontend build tool.
+-   **Vite:** Used as the frontend build tool.
-*   **TailwindCSS:** CSS framework.
+-   **TailwindCSS:** Used as the CSS framework.
-*   **TanStack Query:** Data fetching and state management.
+-   **TanStack Query:** Used for data fetching and state management on the frontend.
-*   **Flask:** Backend web framework.
+-   **Flask:** Used as the backend web framework.
-*   **PostgreSQL (Neon):** Primary database.
+-   **PostgreSQL (Neon):** Used as the primary database.
-*   **SQLAlchemy:** Python ORM.
+-   **SQLAlchemy:** Used as the Python ORM for PostgreSQL.
-*   **Gunicorn:** WSGI HTTP Server.
+-   **Gunicorn:** Used as the WSGI HTTP Server.
-*   **Steam API:** (Planned) For player authentication and profile data.
+-   **Steam API:** (Planned) For additional player authentication and profile data.